-Only available in hospitals to measure the temperatures of patients without touching them, smart thermometers have been brought to our homes by companies such as Koogeek and Withings.
-Unlike traditional methods, this is a much more sanitary way to take anyone’s temperature.
+Only available in hospitals to measure the temperatures of patients without touching them, smart thermometers have been brought to our homes by likes of Nokia and Koogeek.
+Unlike traditional methods, this is a much more sanitary way to take someone’s temperature.

 The technology is relatively new and infers temperature from a portion of the thermal radiation emitted by the object being measured.
-These trackers are sometimes referred to as laser thermometers, as a laser is used to help aim the thermometer.
+These gadgets are sometimes referred to as laser thermometers, as a laser is used to help aim the thermometer.
+This article will focus on devices that also come with an accompanying smartphone app.

 Essential reading: Compare smart thermometers with our interactive tool

-Withings Thermo, perhaps the best known name on this list, is the first smart thermometer to be approved by the US Food & Drug Administration.
-A fast, simple, no-contact gesture yields a temperature reading, and automatic sync with the dedicated app also allows you to track your stats, get reminders, and input related symptoms/medications right on your smartphone.
+A simple, no-contact gesture is all it takes to obtain a temperature reading.
+Automatic sync with the dedicated app allows you to track your stats, get reminders, and input related symptoms/medications right on your smartphone.

 Thermo has 16 sensors which take over 4,000 measurements to find the hottest spot on the side of your head.
 The device measures from the temporal artery, considered the best place to detect temperature changes as the blood that circulates there comes from the core of the body.
 And since there is no contact with earwax, saliva or any other body fluid, this is an extremely sanitary way to take anyone’s temperature.